Grey alien: Diffusion into folklore

-After the Hills' encounter, Greys would go on to become an integral part of ufology and other extraterrestrial-related folklore.
-This is particularly true in the case of the United States: according to journalist C. D. B. Bryan, 73% of all reported alien encounters in the United States describe Grey aliens, a significantly higher proportion than other countries.
+After the Hills' encounter, the concept of Greys would go on to become more commonly reported in ufology and other extraterrestrial-related folklore.
+This is particularly true in the case of the United States: according to journalist C. D. B. Bryan in his book Close Encounters of the Fourth Kind, ufologist Jenny Randles reported in 1992 that 73% of all reported alien encounters in the United States described Grey aliens, somewhat higher than continental Europe which had a percentage of roughly 48%, and significantly higher than the United Kingdom where the percentage hovered around only 12%.

 A Grey as popularized, from the cover of Communion, by Whitley Strieber: The portrait was painted by Ted Seth Jacobs to Strieber's description and approval.

 During the early 1980s, Greys were linked to the alleged crash-landing of a flying saucer in Roswell, New Mexico, in 1947.
 A number of publications contained statements from individuals who claimed to have seen the U.S. military handling a number of unusually proportioned, bald, child-sized beings.
 These individuals claimed, during and after the incident, that the beings had oversized heads and slanted eyes, but scant other distinguishable facial features.